 Millar Western strengthens its focus on core forestry businesses, winding down its construction interests, selling the Palo sodium sulphate plant and exiting the Meadow Lake pulp partnership.
 In 2007, we acquire the Fox Creek sawmill operation; the mill is lost to fire in 2008, but we rebuild and reopen it in 2011.

-On May 1, 2017, a private equity fund managed by Atlas Holdings LLC acquires a majority equity stake in Millar Western Forest Products Ltd., drawn by shared corporate values and by the strength of the company’s workforce, assets and management approach.
-The Millar family retains a significant equity position in the forest company, as well as continuing to wholly own Millar Western Industries Ltd. At the end of 2017, Millar Western continues the execution of its growth strategy by acquiring Alberta-based, value-added wood products manufacturer Spruceland Millworks.
+Private equity fund manager Atlas Holdings LLC acquires a majority equity stake in Millar Western Forest Products Ltd., drawn by shared corporate values and the strength of the company’s workforce, assets and management approach.
+The same year, Millar Western acquires value-added wood products manufacturer Spruceland Millworks.